bithippie/good-energy-kid-breakfast/README.md

 - Smoothies made with pea protein powder: plant milk, chia seeds, and fruit.
 Keep half a dozen kinds of frozen fruit chunks in your freezer and let your kids pick what they want.
 Add nut butter too, if your kids are not allergic to it.

 ## Breakfast Bars
-Easy to make breakfast bars that can be eaten cold or warmed up slightly for easy breakfast or quick snack on the go.
+Easy to make breakfast bars that can be eaten cold or warmed up.

 ### Ingredients
 - 2 cups old fashioned oats